apache/pulsar/site2/docs/deploy-bare-metal.md

 ### Hardware considerations

-If you deploy a Pulsar cluster, keep in mind the following basic better choices when you do the capacity planning.
+When deploying a Pulsar cluster, keep in mind that the capacity of your deployment might benefit from the following configuration.

 #### ZooKeeper